LB1304/dynSBevo/README.md

 - `SBdyn_draw`, to sample a random longitudinal network data from the dynamic stochastic block model;
 - `est_dynSB`, to performs approximate maximum likelihood estimation of the parameters of the dynamic stochastic block model for longitudinal network data.

-More on the options is accessible with the following commands.
+More on the options of the functions and some examples are accessible with the following commands.

 ```r
 require(dynSBevo)